 To avoid using fallacious appeals to emotion, you should consider whether trying to elicit emotions or discuss them is appropriate in the context of a specific argument, before you do it.
 If you think that it is appropriate to do so, then you should do it in a way that’s logically sound, for example by not using emotions just to distract the audience and evade your burden of proof.

 Summary and conclusions

-- For example, someone using an appeal to emotion in a debate might encourage the audience to ignore facts that their opponent presented, by trying to elicit feelings of anger and resentment against their opponent.
+- For example, a person using an appeal to emotion in a debate might encourage the audience to ignore certain, by trying to make the audience angry at their source.

-- To counter the use of an appeal to emotion, you can point out the logical flaw that it contains, point out the attempted emotional manipulation, address the emotional argument with facts, respond with an emotional argument of your own, or simply choose to reiterate the facts and stick to your original line of reasoning.
+- To respond to appeals to emotion, you can point out their logical flaw and the attempted manipulation, present an emotional argument of your own, or stick to the original line of reasoning.